stymwg/Project1/README.md

 ##General Info - QC

 The quality of our genome assemblies can be assessed by QUAST - scripts used to produce quality control outputs for unpolished and polished short-read assemblies can be found under notation QC_SR_SX.sh and polishedQC_SR_SX.sh respectively.

-QC reports for our unpolished and polished short-read assemblies can also be located under notation QC_SR.txt and polishedQC_SR.txt respectively.
+QC reports for our unpolished and polished short-read assemblies can also be located under notation QC_LR.txt and polishedQC_LR.txt respectively.

-Scripts used to produce quality control outputs for unpolished and polished pass only long-read assemblies can be located under notation QC_LR_SX.sh and medakaQC_LR_SX.sh respectively.
+Scripts used to produce quality control outputs for unpolished and polished pass-only long-read assemblies can be located under notation QC_LR_SX.sh and medakaQC_LR_SX.sh respectively.
+QC reports for our unpolished and polished pass-only long-read assemblies can be located under notation QC_LR_SX.fasta and polishedQC_LR_SX.fasta respectively.

 Scripts used to produce quality control outputs for unpolished and polished pass/fail long-read asssemblies can be located under notation passfailQC_LR_SX.sh and medakapassfailQC_LR_SX.sh respectively.

-QC reports for our unpolished and polished pass only long-read assemblies can be located under notation QC_LR_SX.fasta and polishedQC_LR_SX.fasta respectively.

 QC reports for our unpolished and polished pass/fail long-read assemblies can also be located under notation passfailQC_LR_SX.fasta and passfailQC_LR_SX.fasta respectively.

 Scripts used to produce quality control outputs for unpolished and polished hybrid assemblies can be located under notation QChybrid_SX.sh and polishedQChybrid_SX.sh respectively.

 QC reports for our unpolished and polished hybrid assemblies can be located under notation QChybrid_SX.fasta and polishedQChybrid.fasta respectively.

+##How to use the master script
 Choose which method of assembly or quality control you wish to use - there are six potential approaches (and scripts - short-read, long-read pass only, long-read pass/fail, long-read pass only with polishing, hybrid, QC script)
 Delete the remaining five scripts to isolate your chosen method.